 Ok, once you have that information, you may wish to calculate the cost per milligram (mg).
 If you paid $100 for this medication, the calculation would be as follows;

 If you have any trouble calculating this or you would like to learn more, simply contact on of the friendly team on 1300 633 226.
 We have a team of pharmacists waiting to support you with understanding how to get the most out of your medication.

-Prescribed cannabis oil on the other hand, is required to go through various rounds of testing before it can be prescribed to patients.
+Prescribed cannabis oil, on the other hand, is required to go through various rounds of testing before it can be prescribed to patients in Australia.
 Besides being free from contaminants, the medications have standardised concentrations of CBD and/or THC, which enables you to receive a consistent level of medication.

 - Ben Amar M. 2006.
 Cannabinoids in medicine: A review of their therapeutic potential.
 Journal of Ethnopharmacology.
 105(1-2) pp. 1-25.

 - Abel E. 1980.
 Marihuana: the first twelve thousand years.
 New York: Plenum Publishers.Clarke, RC & Merlin, MD.
 2013.
 Cannabis evolution and ethnobotany.
 University of California Press.Berkeley USA.

 - Russo, EB.
 2007.
 History of Cannabis at its preparations in saga, science and sobriquet.
 Chem Biodivers Aug.
 4(8):pp. 1614-1648.

 - Tengwen, L., Wagner, M., Demske, D., Leie, C & Tarasov, PE.
 2017.
 Cannabis in Eurasia: Origins of human use and Bronze Age trans-continental connections.
 Vegetation History and Arhaeobotany.
 26(2):pp. 245-258. https://link.springer.com/article/10.1007%2Fs00334-016-0579-6